Oboue/MATamf/README.md

 Chen, Y., S. Zu, Y. Wang, and X. Chen, 2020, Deblending of simultaneous-source data using a structure-oriented space varying median filter, Geophysical Journal International, 222, 1805-1723.

 Zhao, Q., Q. Du, X. Gong, and Y. Chen, 2018, Signal-preserving erratic noise attenuation via iterative robust sparsity-promoting filter, IEEE Transactions on Geoscience and Remote Sensing, 56, 1558-0644.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details: http://www.gnu.org/licenses/

 For any questions regarding the package, please contact Yangkang Chen (chenyk2016@gmail.com) or Innocent Oboue (obouesonofgod1@gmail.com).